yiranzhou/-LSRE--Yiran-Zhou-/Completions/ReflectiveReport.md

 ##Why:

 It is critical for product management to select the requirements aligned with the overall business goals and discard others as early as possible.
 Due to the emergence of markets for off-the-shelf or packaged software, the result is a large amount and continuous flow of requirements that threaten to overload the development organization.
 MERT could combine the strategic and technical perspectives to formulate product strategies that are good-enough.
+MERTS takes strategic and technical views into account, so that it can acts as a stepwise guide to creating product strategies.
+The strategies resulting from MERTS can be used by managers to perform requirements triage

 for early requirements triage and selection
 These two papers help define excutable requirements, which is useful and practical in software development process.
 And based on each saminer,  I think the techniques provided by these papers are easy to understand and implement, though there are some defects in them.